open-contracting/standard-development-handbook/docs/standard/technical/deployment.md

 Update the standard's [changelog](http://standard.open-contracting.org/latest/en/schema/changelog/#changelog) with a summary of the changes to core extensions.

-Edit `standard/docs/en/extensions/get-readmes.py` and set `GIT_REF` to e.g. `v1.1.1`, then pull extensions' Markdown files into the standard:
+Edit `standard/docs/en/extensions/get-readmes.py` and set `EXTENSION_GIT_REF` to e.g. `v1.1.1`, then pull extensions' Markdown files into the standard:

 ```bash
 python standard/docs/en/extensions/get-readmes.py